UNMC Clinical Laboratory Science Program Curriculum 2014-15

 Note: Degree Completion Advancement (MLT to CLS) will have a different schedule from what is listed below, but are required to complete the listed courses.

-The curriculum includes theory, practical application and technical performance experiences gained through lectures, clinical case conferences, independent study and supervised laboratory experiences.
+The curriculum includes theory, practical application and technical performance experiences gained through lectures, clinical case studies, writing activities, small group work, independent study, and supervised laboratory experiences.
 The patient-oriented learning environment includes all areas of a full-service, accredited clinical pathology laboratory.

 - CLS 412 Clinical Laboratory Science Theory, Application and Correlation - 5 cr

 - CLS 415 Clinical Chemistry II - 3 cr

 - CLS 417 Clinical Hematology II - 3 cr

 - CLS 419 Clinical Microbiology II - 4 cr

 - CLS 423 Clinical Immunohematology II - 3 cr

 - CLS 431 Clinical Laboratory Management II - 3 cr